ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/03-quicksort.md

 and the elements from $\mathit{low}$ to $\mathit{high}$ are greater than or equal to the pivot.
 In Lomuto's partitioning scheme we start by putting the pivot at the *end* of the interval, not the beginning.

-    partition(array, start, end, p) -> Int:
+    partition(arr, start, end, p) -> Int:
-        swap(array, p, end)             // Swap the pivot with the last element in the interval. pivot = array[start]            // Remember the pivot value, and low = start                     // initialise the lower pointer. for high in start .. end-1:     // Iterate the upper pointer over the entire interval. if array[high] <= pivot:
+        swap(arr, p, end)             // Swap the pivot with the last element in the interval. pivot = arr[start]            // Remember the pivot value, and low = start                   // initialise the lower pointer. for high in start .. end-1:   // Iterate the upper pointer over the entire interval. if arr[high] <= pivot:
-                swap(array, low, high)  // Swap the lower and upper elements if the upper is smaller than the pivot, low += 1                // and increase the lower pointer. swap(array, end, low)           // Finally, swap the pivot into place, and return low                      // return the new position of the pivot.
+                swap(arr, low, high)  // Swap the lower and upper elements if the upper is smaller than the pivot, low += 1              // and increase the lower pointer. swap(arr, end, low)           // Finally, swap the pivot into place, and return low                    // return the new position of the pivot.

 As you can see, Lomuto's partitioning scheme gives very simple and clean implementation, but it is usually somewhat less efficient than Hoare's, because it makes more swaps.